gitrobertpm/newProjDirectoryTemplate/README.md

 # newProjDirectoryTemplate
 A basic directory template for starting a new project

-To simplify, automate and speed up the process of beginning a new project, I have a new project directory sitting on my desktop  It's still fairly small and basic, but has grown and mutated over time, and I imagine that process is far from complete.
+To simplify, automate and speed up the process of beginning a new project, I have a new project directory sitting on my desktop.
+It's still fairly small and basic, but has grown and mutated over time, and I imagine that process is far from complete.
 But so far...

 **Directory includes**